 It so happens that I have previously written about Roberto Roena and his Apollo Sound.
 I blogged about the band’s start and early recordings in “The Legend of Roberto Roena, Part 1”.

 It includes a video clip of an interview I found of Roberto Roena talking about his beginnings in music.

 Roberto Roena, along with his musical director Elias Lopes found a unique sound that distinguished the Apollo Sound.

 The band kept producing hit after hit, but soon Lopes left to form his own band and Roena continued the meteoric rise in Salsa.

-Here are a couple of songs from this time.
+Here is a song from this time.

 Golden Years of the Apollo Sound

 To me, the essence and best albums of the Apollo Sound were captured in three consecutive albums.
-The albums 6, 7, and 8 captured the the Apollo at its highest musical level.
+The albums 6, 7, and 8 captured the Apollo at its highest musical level.